zkutalik/ssimp_software/docu/manual_ssimp.md

 ## Minimal example
 [//]: -------------------------------
-The minimal requirements are: (1) GWAS summary statistics stored in a text file with at least the following columns SNP-id, Z-statistic, reference allele and risk allele and at least one row, and (2) the path to the reference panel.
+The minimal requirements are: (1) GWAS summary statistics stored in a text file with at least the following columns SNP-id (`MarkerName`), Z-statistic (`Z`), reference allele (`a1`) and risk allele (`a2`) and at least one row, and (2) the path to the reference panel.

 <sup>All other arguments have defaults defined (see below).</sup>

-`bin/ssimp --gwas data/my_gwas.txt --ref ref/my_reference_panel.vcf` will generate a file `my_gwas.txt.ssimp.txt`, containing the imputation results, and a log file called `my_gwas.log`.
+`bin/ssimp --gwas data/my_gwas.txt --ref ref/my_reference_panel.vcf` will generate a file `data/my_gwas.txt.ssimp.txt`, containing the imputation results, and a log file called `data/my_gwas.log` (**TBD**).

-<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes (the P-value will be turned into a Z-statistics, and therefore needs a negative sign if the effect size is negative). </sup>
+<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes (the P-value will be turned into a Z-statistic, and therefore needs a negative sign if the effect size is negative). </sup>

 ## Arguments
 [//]: -------------------------------
 Here are all parameters listed.
 Each argument has: a default value defined (in `[brackets]`), valid options listed and a definition of the argument given.
-Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`
+Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`.

 `--gwas [no default]`, filename of the GWAS dataset, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
 Columns need to be named after common conventions (see file `../header_translation.md` **@Aaron: is this done already?**).
 Missings have to be marked as `NA` or left empty.
 QUICKTEST, SNPTEST, METAL AND PLINK output files will be automatically recognised.
-The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
+The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele (currently, generic names for these columns are `MarkerName`, `Z`, `a1`, `a2`).
 For more info on possible sets of columns, see section `GWAS dataset` below.

 `--ref [no default]` path to vcf file (same folder should contain the `tbi` file). **Important** >> currently, there is a default to use the uk10k on HPC1.
+For more info see section `reference panel` below.

 `--sample.names [no default]`  The argument can be used in two ways: (1) providing a text file (no header) with sample id's separated by new lines `--sample.names filename.samples.txt` or (2) providing a file with at least a sample id column and a column to constrain on: `--sample.names  x/f/e=v` does a lookup in file 'x' (which has a header), but filters on field 'e' being equal to value 'v', and then use the sample names in column 'f'.
 An example of the latter is: `/data/sgg/aaron/shared/ref_panels/1kg/integrated_call_samples_v3.20130502.ALL.panel/sample/super_pop=EUR`. **Important** >> currently this argument is defaulted to `super_pop=EUR`.